ahoys/tunnelerjs/README.md

 ## How to configure commands or middleware?

 Some commands and middleware do allow special configuration.
-See their corresponding folder for a README file to learn more.
+See their corresponding folder for a README file to learn more:

 For example `src/middleware/antispam/README.md`

+You can either set **global settings** or **guild specific** settings.
+Use the .env file to set global settings and separate guild files for guild specific settings.

+`<guild id>.settings` or `123456789.settings` is the naming syntax for the guild file.
+It must be in the same folder as the .env file.

+All settings missing from the guild settings file will be read from the global settings instead.
+If global setting is missing, a default value is used.

 # Making custom commands and middleware for the bot